 Understanding Cocaine and Alcohol

 Mixing cocaine and alcohol leads to a dangerous byproduct in the liver: cocaethylene.
 This substance does lead to a temporary boost in the highs these drugs produce.
-However, it also increases blood pressure, violent urges, and impaired judgment.
-Most importantly, it can stress the cardiovascular system.
-Therefore, taking both cocaine and alcohol can lead to poor decision-making.
-It may end in sudden death.
-You may suffer a heart attack or stroke.
-If this doesn’t kill you, it could result in lasting brain damage.
+However, it also leads to side effects like:

 In spite of the risks, the combination of the two drugs continues to be a staple in club culture.
 However, there’s a way out of the vicious cycle.
 Detox and rehab assist you in your desire to quit using.
 Treatments include: